rhizoome/git-darcs/README.md

 repository locally.
 Both git and darcs will make sure no history-data is duplicated on disk.

-The tool is intentionally very minimal, it is for devs.
+**NOTE**: The tool is intentionally very minimal, it is for devs.
 They can read tracebacks or change the code to fit better.
 To create git patches from my working-repositories I use `darcs rebase suspend` and `git commit -a -v`.
+There are no pytests, yet, just me using it and having done a lot of tests to find the optimal linearized history.

 But why
 -------